Hiroki Yamamoto (footballer)

-Hiroki Yamamoto (山本 大貴, Yamamoto Hiroki) is a Japanese former football player.
+Hiroki Yamamoto (山本 大貴, Yamamoto Hiroki) is a Japanese former footballer who played as a forward.

 Career

 Vegalta Sendai

 Hiroki Yamamoto joined the J1 League club Vegalta Sendai in 2014.
 He made his debut for Vegalta against Urawa Red Diamonds on the 6th of April 2014.
 Hiroki scored his first goal for the club against Sanfrecce Hiroshima on 11 July 2015, scoring in the 90th+5th minute.

 Loan to Matsumoto Yamaga

 In June, he moved to the J2 League club Matsumoto Yamaga FC, joining on loan.
 In his first season with Matsumoto, he made his first appearance for them against Fagiano Okayama, on the 7th of June 2014.
 He scored his first goal for Matsumoto against Avispa Fukuoka on the 5th of July 2014, scoring in the 74th minute.

 Matsumoto Yamaga

 In 2016, he went to Matsumoto Yamaga FC, this time joining permanently.
 During his second spell with the club, Hiroki made his league debut against Roasso Kumamoto on 28 February 2016.
 He scored his first goal for the club against Yokohama on 6 March 2016, scoring in the 1st minute.